 On March 1, 2013 sequestration took effect under the federal Budget Control Act of 2011, as amended by the American Taxpayer Relief Act of 2013, and the President issued an order canceling \$85.3 billion in federal budgetary resources for the remainder of federal fiscal 2013 (which ends on September 30, 2013).
-The federal Office of Management and Budget (OMB) is expected to release a detailed report describing the agency-by-agency impact of the sequestration, with final across-the-board percentage reductions required for federal fiscal 2013 spending.
-The Executive Office for Administration and Finance is currently working with state agencies to assess the potential impact of the sequestration on their programs and services and to develop implementation plans to address the reduced level of federal funding.
-The Secretary of Administration and Finance is in the process of establishing a "Sequestration Impact Task Force" comprised of industry and economic experts that would convene to assess the likely economic impact of sequestration on Massachusetts and any associated effects on state revenues, safety net caseloads and other state programs and services.
+Federal agencies implemented across-the-board percentage reductions required for federal fiscal 2013 spending.
+While most of these affect federal employees and federal contracts, the Executive Office for Administration and Finance and state agencies assessed the potential impact of the sequestration on their programs and services and concluded that the impact through fiscal 2013 was minimal to state programs.
+However, these sequestration provisions in the Budget Control Act are expected to continue to affect federal funds in fiscal 2014 and beyond.
+The Secretary of Administration and Finance has convened a "Sequestration Impact Task Force" comprised of industry and economic experts to assess the likely longer-term economic impact of sequestration on Massachusetts and any associated effects on state revenues, safety net caseloads and other state programs and services.
+The Task Force will continue to study and evaluate the impact of future action taken by federal agencies.